 150 grams of yeast or 15 grams of yeast

 1 teaspoon malt extract or honey

 whole milk, cream, melted butter or egg yolk to brush the bread

 Dissolve the yeast in 50 milliliters of milk, slightly warm.
 Knead the mixture with 100 grams of flour, forming a solid loaf.
 Put the dough in a bowl, cover with cling film and leave to rise for 30-40 minutes in a warm place (the oven is on fine light mode).

 Sift the remaining flour and place it on the work surface by focusing the dough leavened, the malt, salt and remaining milk, Then knead until mixture is smooth, soft but substantial.
-Place the dough in an oiled Bowl, cover with cling film and leave to rise for 40 minutes in a warm place.
+Store the dough in a bowl of oil, cover with cling film and leave to rise for 40 minutes in a warm place.

-Put the dough back onto the work surface and add the olives, folding it until they are absorbed by the dough.
+Put the dough back on the work top and combine the olives, folding it until they are absorbed by the dough.

 Preheat the oven to 180 degrees static.

-Cover the Loaf pan with a sheet of parchment paper wet and wrung, shape the dough a Wiener and depose him in the mould.
-Brush with milk, cream or with egg yolk diluted in a little milk.
+Cover the Loaf pan with a sheet of parchment paper wet and wrung, form a sausage with the dough and place it in the mold.
+Brush with milk, cream or with egg yolk diluted in little milk.
 Bake in the oven for 55 minutes.
 Once cooked, remove the bread from the mold and allow it to cool completely on a wire rack.